 O. Theft, excluding mysterious disappearance.

-The rate for this coverage is 1.25% of the value of the horse subject to the policy minimum premium of $150.
 A Vet exam is not required to obtain this coverage.
 Because this is coverage for accidental death only, Major Medical and Loss of Use coverages cannot be added to this policy.